 RBC Bank offers three types of Adjustable Rate Mortgages (ARM) which lock in your rate for the first 3-, 5- or 7-years respectively and are amortized over 30 years.* And, unlike Canadian mortgages, our mortgages have no prepayment penalty.

 Before actually applying for a loan, you can determine your estimated monthly mortgage payment.
-RBC Bank offers an on-line mortgage calculator to help guide you or you may speak to a qualified cross-border mortgage specialist.
+Speak to a qualified cross-border mortgage specialist for assistance calculating estimated payments.

 Included in the monthly mortgage payment are principal and interest, monthly homeowners insurance, property taxes and flood insurance (if applicable which is dependent on the subject property location).
 It is important to note that property taxes vary by the state or county in which the subject property is located.